coreybutler/fenix/README.md

 Fenix is a desktop web server for developers.
 Check out [fenixwebserver.com](http://fenixwebserver.com) for details.
 There's also a companion [command line app](https://github.com/coreybutler/fenix-cli).
 There are some [YouTube videos](http://www.youtube.com/playlist?list=PL6u9ibuk0pbM68hZONUq-vY39ByaXoJj-) available as well.

-**UPDATES (As of 10/05/16)**
+**UPDATES (As of 11/06/16)**

-Fenix 3.0.0 is inches away from completion.
-There has been a slight delay because we caught several issues in the newly released macOS Sierra.
-Those fixes are just about done. [@gbdrummer](https://github.com/gbdrummer) finished the new UI.
-We've fully moved from NW.js to Electron and rewrote everything from scratch.
-We're in the process of refactoring the code now that the core app has taken a final form (cleanup).
-We will prerelease as soon as we've completed the refactor.
+Fenix 3.0.0 core development is done!
+Extremely early feedback suggested we implement the autoupdate service before a full release.
+There are some autoupdate servers on the market, but none support multiple license solutions (in addition to the free version, there will be a commercially supported version available for pro and enterprise use).
+So, we're building our own autoupdate servers.
+It's coming along nicely.
+We will still send out pre-release links before the autoupdate service is ready.
+These invites will be sent out on a rolling basis over the next few weeks.

+I'd also like to publicly thank those of you who have donated.
+Your support means the world to us!

 We have some exciting new things coming in 3.0.0:

 **Base**
 - [x] Abstracted Foundation (i.e. our electron boilerplate)
 - [x] Middleware Plugin System (Internal Use Only)
-- [ ] UI Plugin System (Internal Use Only)
+- [x] UI Plugin System (Internal Use Only)

 _The plugin system is only for internal use.
 We hope to expand this for developer use in a later edition._